Hagar-Gomaa/DeComposePractise/README.md

 MyComposeApp
 This Android application demonstrates a two-screen architecture using Jetpack Compose, Coil for image loading, Decompose for navigation, and the MVI architecture pattern with MVIKotlin.

-Features:
+* Features:

-LazyColumn: Displays a scrollable list of images.
+1.LazyColumn: Displays a scrollable list of images.

-Coil: Loads PNG and SVG images from the internet and local resources.
+2.Coil: Loads PNG and SVG images from the internet and local resources.

-Decompose: Manages screen navigation.
+3.Decompose: Manages screen navigation.

-MVIKotlin: Implements the Model-View-Intent (MVI) architecture.
+4.MVIKotlin: Implements the Model-View-Intent (MVI) architecture.

-Technologies:
+* Technologies:

-Kotlin
+1.Kotlin

-Jetpack Compose
+2.Jetpack Compose

-Coil
+3.Coil

-Decompose
+4.Decompose

-MVIKotlin
+5.MVIKotlin

 Getting Started